Pine Mountain Settlement School

 - Pooling local experience and sociological data can reduce our ignorance and stereotypes, in fruitful consultation

-A little over 200 individuals attended the workshop and with the support of the SSA [ ? ] Berea College, and the MFRC and a host of social workers, educators, government officials, personnel directors, and church and civic leaders, the joined effort produced a report.
+A little over 200 individuals attended the workshop.
+With the support of the SSA [Social Service Association of Greater Cincinnati], and the MFRC [Mayor’s Friendly Relations Committee], and a host of social workers, educators, government officials, personnel directors, and church and civic leaders, the joined effort produced a report.
 “The Southern Mountaineer in Cincinnati,” April 29, 1954, [here, second printing].
 The final report was compiled by the staff of the Mayor’s Friendly Relations Committee and Dr. Roscoe Giffin, of Berea College.
 It is a classic study of the going and coming back of Appalachian families to urban settings.

 Dr. Giffin’s report is based on his observations of the work of the Cincinnati workshop and his own observations of the “culturally determined patterns of behavior which the Southern Mountaineers bring with them when they come to live north of the Ohio River.”
 By the necessity of the requirements of the urban setting, Dr. Giffin focused his report on “observed patterns of behavior” of the Southern Mountaineers in the urban setting and not on generalized behaviors associated with the people in their mountain regions.
 This declared bifurcation did not always work out in Dr. Giffin’s report, as it is near impossible to separate the two without assigning the Appalachian urban dweller a new identity.
 But, perhaps that is one of his points.